 I contacted Italian Speed on eBay and told them what had happened.
 They told me to email my proof of purchase to the factory in Italy.
 The factory then asked me to send the faulty item to Italy.
 After finding out that sending this piece of scrap plastic to Italy was going to cost £15, I contacted the factory again and pointed out the fact that it was junk, and that the whole point in buying it in the first place was to save money, not to add to the obscene profits of Royal Mail, but they were not budging in their insistence that I spend £15 sending ½lb of unrecyclable garbage to Italy.

 I contacted eBay but they were not interested in a transaction that had taken place ten months previously.
-I tried Trading Standards, who apparently don't police foreign traders.
+I tried Trading Standards, who apparently don’t police foreign traders.
 I tried the UK European Consumer Centre, who were quite helpful but appeared to be extremely busy because it takes them ten days to a fortnight to answer an email.
 Due to my minuscule attention span, I soon got bored with this, and in the end I decided to cut my losses, because throwing another £15 at the thing didn’t seem very cost effective when it could fail again at any time and I’d probably die of old age before I could recoup my investment.
+Also finding great deals for Diesel Tuning Chips for Common Rail Diesel engines on eBay, only parts the fool from his money.
+This fool wishes he had spent a bit more time researching the how and why of chiptuning power boxes and then not bought the damn thing in the first place.

 TL;DR - Conclusion.